A four-dimensional body of constant width

 The concept a spindle has appeared before in the literature (e.g., \cite{BLNP2007,BLN2024}).
 We present a more general definition tailored to our specific geometric setting.

-\begin{definition} Let $S$ be a relatively open subset of a $k$-sphere in $\R^d$.
-The \emph{spindle} generated by $S$ with radius $r$, denoted by $\Sp^k(S,r)$, is the intersection of all closed balls of radius $r$ centered at points in $S$.
+\begin{definition} Let $S$ be a relatively open subset of a $k$-sphere in $\R^d$ with radius $s$.
+For $r\ge s$, the \emph{spindle} generated by $S$ with radius $r$, denoted by $\Sp^k(S,r)$, is the intersection of all closed balls of radius $r$ centered at points in $S$.
 In other words,

 \end{definition}

 The geometry of a spindle $\Sp^k(S,r)$ depends on the dimension $k$ of its generating set $S$ and the dimension $d$ of its ambient space.
 The case $k=0$, where $S$ consists of one or two points, simply yields a ball or the intersection of two balls and is not central to our analysis.